YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * 5% chance on firing main gun to boost Torpedo by 60% for 8s
   * 70% chance every 20s to fire a special barrage and boost Evasion stat by 30% for 5s

-* Desc: "Nuclear Launch Detected".
+* Desc: Nuclear Launch Detected.
->Ayanami is the last word in Torp Damage - with her skill procced, the damage she can inflict with them is completely unrivaled and, with enough buff stacking, can even exceed the tens of thousands.
+>Ayanami is the last word in Torp Damage - with her skill procced, the damage she can inflict with them is completely unrivaled and, with enough buff stacking, can even reach the tens of thousands.
-On the flip side, Torpedoes are all she's got and once she's blown her load, she won't have much to do except waiting for them to come back online.
+On the flip side, Torpedoes are all she's got and once she's blown her load, she won't have much to do except waiting for them to come back online; and given how massively overkill her torpedoes tend to be, it would be advisable to deploy her in boss fights first, foremost and only.
 The DPH monster to LafKai's DPS.

 ![DD](https://azurlane.koumakan.jp/w/images/8/8e/KagerouChibi.png "IJN Kagerou") - **[IJN Kagerou](https://azurlane.koumakan.jp/Kagerou#Default)**
 * Skill: